Yoga for mental health

 Therefore, health experts strongly believe that improving your quality of sleep can significantly benefit your mental health and can also help treat psychiatric disorders.

-Positively impacts social life
+5. Yoga positively impacts social life

 If you attend group yoga, you may benefit from socialising and interacting with others.
 Having a good social life can be great for a person’s mental and physical health.